Battery, Charging and Starting Systems

 In order to understand why your vehicle’s battery, charging, and starting system aren’t working, we’ve broken down each element to showcase their dependent relationships with one another.

-The car battery stores electrical energy that is then converted to provide enough force to get your huge engine going.
-The battery is supported by the starter and kept charged by your alternator while your car is on, which is why these systems are grouped together.
+Your vehicle’s battery stores chemical energy that is converted to electrical energy, providing enough force to get your engine up and running.
+The battery is supported by the starter and maintains its charge through your alternator while your vehicle is on, which is why these systems are grouped together.
 Indicator lights on your dashboard may warn you when the battery level is getting low.
-You may just need to charge it on a charging station for a time, or you may need to replace it.
+It may just need to be charged for a short period of time, or it may need to be replaced.

-- It’s been 2-3 years since you last replaced it
+- It’s been 2-3 years since you last replaced your battery

-- It starts one day, but not the next
+- Your car starts one day, but not the next

 - Your engine isn’t turning over, and your lights and radio aren’t working

-- You keep having to jump it to get your car started
+- You must jump your battery to get your car started

-Pro Tip: If you’re having battery troubles, pop the hood and make sure the black and red plastic terminal covers are not hiding a load of corrosion.
-If you see a significant amount of white or blue build-up, get some baking soda, a toothbrush, and scrub the corrosion off.
+Pro Tip: If you’re having battery troubles, pop the hood and make sure the black and red plastic terminal covers are not hiding corrosion.
+If you see a significant amount of white or blue build-up, scrub off the corrosion with some baking soda and a wire brush.
 Follow up by wiping it away with a clean, dry rag.

-The starter in your car is a big electrical motor that essentially forces your engine to start moving.
-When you insert your key and turn the ignition, that’s the starter’s cue to pull a heavy current from your battery and use that energy to get the cylinders in your engine moving.
-All within a second or two of turning your key in the ignition.
+Once the charge reaches the starter through a fuse or fuse box, this electric motor begins to rotate, allowing a mixture of fuel and air to flow into your engine’s cylinders so the spark plugs can begin combustion.
+When you insert your key and turn the ignition, that’s the starter’s cue to pull a current from your battery and use that energy to get the cylinders in your engine moving.

 Given the intricate nature of this system, there are a few signs of trouble that may be similar to a dead battery or malfunctioning alternator: